softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Recommended Development Process

-For this project, you are free to implement the classes described above in whatever order.
+For this project, you are free to implement the classes described above in whatever order you choose.
 However, it is suggested that you follow the principles of test driven development.

-- Start by executing the `BishopMoveTests.bishopMoveUntilEdge` test.
-- Observe what code is throwing a `Not implemented` exception.
+Each test is designed for a specific aspect of the overall project.
+You should look at what each test needs to function, and build piece by piece to the functionality of the project.
+A good process for this is to:

+- Identify a test that you feel is the simplest or next in the process.
-- Replace the code that is throwing the exception with something reasonable.
+- Add the code for the functionality
-- Rerun the test, debug, and continue implementing until the test passes.
+- Run the test, debug, and continue implementing until the test passes.
+- Ensure you did not break any tests you previously passed.
 - Commit your changes to GitHub.
+Smaller changes will be much easier to follow and verify for this project.
 - Repeat the above process for each of the tests until they all pass.

+If you are confused at what a test is doing reread the specs to understand what functionality it is looking for, and you can ask for clarification on Slack or to a TA.

 ## Object Overrides